UCLAdeepvision/CS188-Projects-2022Winter/README.md

 ## Submission
 We will use git pull request to manage submissions.

 Once you've done, follow steps 3 and 4 in [pull-request-instruction](pull-request-instruction.md) to make a pull request BEFORE the deadline.
 Please make sure not to modify any file except your .md file and your images folder.
-We will merge the request after all submissions are received, and you should able to check your work in the project page.
+We will merge the request after all submissions are received, and you should able to check your work in the project page on next week of each deadline.

 ## Deadlines
 You should make three pull requests before the following deadlines:

 *    January 27: Each group should determine the topic and list the 3 most relevant papers and their code repo.
-*    February 24, each group should include technical details and algorithms/code
+*    February 24: Each group should include technical details and algorithms/code
-*    March 12, finalize blog article, Colab demo, and recorded video
+*    March 14: Finalize blog article, Colab demo, and recorded video